gosling-lang/gosling-docs/docs/Data.md

 | start    | string | assign a field name of the start position of genomic intervals |
 | end      | string | assign a field name of the end position of genomic intervals |

-## Pre-aggregated Datasets
+## Aggregated Datasets
-This class of datasets makes the data exploration more scalable, requiring you to set up a dedicated server and pre-aggregate data before using them.
+This class of datasets are aggregated to reduce the data size and scale the interactive exploration.
+You can set up a [HiGlass server](https://docs.higlass.io/) and aggregate data before using them.

 ### Vector

-One-dimensional quantitative values along genomic position (e.g., bigwig) can be converted into HiGlass' `"vector"` format data.
+One-dimensional quantitative values along genomic position (e.g., bigwig) can be converted into HiGlass `"vector"` format data.
 Find out more about this format at [HiGlass Docs](https://docs.higlass.io/data_preparation.html#bigwig-files).

 ```javascript
 {